r-neal-kelly/doticu_hide_your_quests/README.md

-# Quest Lookup
+# Hide Your Quests
-A SKSE plugin for The Elder Scrolls V: Skyrim with an MCM menu that allows you to interact with quests.
+A SKSE plugin for The Elder Scrolls V: Skyrim with an MCM menu that allows you to hide your quests.

 ### Requirements
 - Skyrim SE 1.5.97